empeje/webpigram/backend/README.md

 For development/testing purposes, you can bypass the captcha.

 Note: These test keys will always pass verification regardless of user input, but they only work with standard reCAPTCHA, not with Enterprise.

+## Additional Documentation

+- [Code Quality Tools](README-TOOLS.md) - Information about the code quality tools used in this project
+- [Fortune Loader](src/main/java/io/mpj/webpigram/tools/README.md) - Documentation for the Fortune Loader tool